horseee/LLM-Pruner/README.md

 ## Why LLM-Pruner

 * **Task-agnostic compression**: The compressed LLM should retains its original ability as a multi-task solver.
-* **Less training corpus**: In this work, we use only 50k publicly available corpus to compress an Alpaca model.
+* **Less training corpus**: In this work, we use only 50k publicly available corpus to post-train the LLM.
 * **Efficient compression**: 3 minutes for pruning and 3 hours for post-training.
 (You can make it longer)
 * **Automatic structural pruning**: Pruning new LLMs with minimal human efforts (In progress).